akkiyolo/Fossee-IITB/README.md

 Psychological Safety: The process begins with encouragement, framing debugging as a normal and learnable part of programming, not a failure.

+## 🛠️ Setup and Usage
+* This project is a framework, not a standalone application.
+To use it, you will need access to a Large Language Model (LLM) that allows for detailed initial instructions (e.g., ChatGPT, Gemini, Claude).

+* Initialize the Tutor: Copy the full text from AI_Debugging_Prompt(Natural Language).md and paste it as the first message to your chosen LLM.
+This action sets the AI's persona, its rules, and its Socratic methodology.

+* Submit Your Code: In a new message, provide the buggy Python code you want to debug.
+Also, briefly explain the code's intended purpose and the error you are observing.

+* Engage in the Dialogue: The AI will not provide a direct fix.
+Instead, it will respond with a structured set of hints to guide you.
+Follow its "Guided Checks" and report your findings to continue the dialogue.
+The goal is for you to discover and implement the solution yourself.

+## ⚖️ Reasoning Behind the Framework
+The design of this framework is grounded in established pedagogical research to create an effective and safe learning environment.

+* Fostering Independent Problem-Solving: Standard LLMs often provide immediate solutions, which can hinder the development of a student's critical thinking skills.
+This framework intentionally constrains the AI to act as a Socratic guide, creating a "learning distance" between the problem and its solution where productive struggle and discovery can occur.

+* Addressing Psychological Hurdles: Debugging can cause significant frustration and a sense of personal failure in novice programmers.
+The prompt engineers a patient and encouraging AI persona to mitigate these negative emotions and foster a positive "error culture" where mistakes are viewed as valuable learning opportunities.

+* Structured Scaffolding: To manage the high cognitive load associated with debugging , the framework's logic is based on the research-backed

+* PRIMMDebug protocol.
+This structured process (Predict, Run, Spot the Defect, Inspect, Find, Fix, Test) breaks the complex task into manageable steps, preventing cognitive overload and building effective habits.

+* Advanced and Safe Implementation: The prompt uses advanced engineering techniques to ensure pedagogical integrity.

 ## 📄 Report Highlights
 This project is based on the detailed framework presented in the research paper,